What is The Arnold P. Gold Foundation?

 Here are a few examples of the reach of the Foundation’s work:

-• The White Coat Ceremony was initiated by the Foundation to welcome new students into the medical profession and to set clear expectations regarding their primary role as physicians by professing an oath.
-It is now a traditional rite of passage at
+- The White Coat Ceremony was initiated by the Foundation to welcome new students into the medical profession and to set clear expectations regarding their primary role as physicians by professing an oath.
+It is now a traditional rite of passage at nearly all medical schools and many nursing schools in the United States.

-• The Gold Humanism Honor Society (GHHS) is comprised of over 45,000 healthcare professionals in training and in practice who have been recognized for practicing patient-centered care.
-There are GHHS Chapters in
+- The Gold Humanism Honor Society (GHHS) is comprised of over 50,000 healthcare professionals in training and in practice who have been recognized for practicing patient-centered care.

 How can I get involved?